eiffel-community/eiffel-intelligence/wiki/markdown/subscriptions.md

 will send the notification of a fulfilled subscription.
 The form value will be run through JMESPATH engine so it is possible to use JMESPATH expressions to extract content from the aggregated object.
 The form value can only be one JSON object.
+In the above example the full aggregation can be sent using the '@' character.
+To access parts of the aggregation it is possible to define like the below examples:

+    @.identity         // represents the identity string from the aggregation
+    @.some_array       // it is possible to extract an array from the aggregation